-Man in Oshawa fire 'ran back into the building' to try to save family before he died
+Man in Oshawa fire 'ran back into the building' before he died

-A 50-year-old man ran into a burning Oshawa, Ont., home in an attempt to save people stuck inside, then became trapped himself before dying along with a mother and two children, according to a neighbour who witnessed the act of heroism.
+A 50-year-old man ran into a burning Oshawa, Ont., home in an attempt to save people stuck inside, then became trapped himself before dying along with a mother and two children, according to a neighbour who witnessed the blaze.

-Lindsey Bonchek, 36, and her daughter Madeline, 9, died in the blaze that gutted the two-storey downtown home.
+Lindsey Bonchek, 36, and her daughter Madeline, 9, died in the fire that gutted the two-storey downtown home.
 Bonchek's son Jackson, 4, was pulled from the fire but later died.

 It seemed like an average morning for neighbour Lisa Henderson, who was waiting for the school bus with a group of kids on Monday when she heard someone yelling "Fire!"